National Service in the Royal Navy, 1949-1950: Recruitment

 These latter questions were quite different.
 "What is the difference between a verb and an adverb?", "If a bath fills from a tap in thirty minutes and drains from a plug in fifteen minutes how long will it be before the bath is half full?".
 Questions continued in this style with the last question being a quadratic equation the like of which I had not seen since the Fourth Form at the William Morris School when I was fifteen.

-"Time!" said the CPO, suddenly.
+"Time!" announced the CPO, suddenly.
 A dozen or so surprised faces looked up.
 The expression on each of them was "What about your telling us when we were half-way through?".
 But nobody said a word.
 The CPO had obviously forgotten which may have wrecked the hopes and aspirations of many of the candidates, but none of us felt adventurous enough to point this out.
 I had managed to reach the end anyway, so felt that I could afford to let this slight mishap go.
 The papers were duly collected.

 One by one a person was called into the inner sanctum and the door closed behind him.
 As each came out the one word/phrase told us his news ...
 "Army - Infantry" ... or ...
 "RAF - Clerk".
 The ratio of "Army" to "RAF" was about ten to one.